 I did not scare you until here so that you invest in travel insurance.
 That was not my intention.
 Take this advice or leave it, but I guess since you read until here, there must be a reason for that.

 We always travel with insurance.
-If this topic is interesting for you, I wrote a big guide to World Nomads Insurance and why it makes sense to at the very least consider it.
+This is either Safetywing or Heymondo.
+If this topic is interesting for you, I wrote a big guide to Heymondo Insurance and why it makes sense to at the very least consider it.

 Good to know: You may already have travel insurance included in your regular insurance at home.
 Check directly with your insurance company.
 There is usually no need to buy 17 different travel insurance policies.

 Update: 40.
-Money Belt (not only for Nerds)
+Money Belt or just a Belt (not only for Nerds)

 Personally, I am not a big fan of a money belt.
 You know, the ones below your tshirt and around your wist.
 You can wear it almost like a bra and paying with the money you are carrying around?! uff…it annoyed me.